leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 2. Getting some intuition behind neural networks and [why the next machine learning startup is in your front yard](https://avoidboringpeople.substack.com/p/the-next-machine-learning-startup "ml")
 3. [Cost of Capital in the 21st century](https://avoidboringpeople.substack.com/p/cost-of-capital-in-the-21st-century "21")
 4. [Wisely and slowly, they stumble that run fast](https://avoidboringpeople.substack.com/p/wisely-and-slow-they-stumble-that "wise") - The Pace Layer Framework implies it's the job of business to change quickly and governments to change slowly
-5. [Not everything is insider trading](https://avoidboringpeople.substack.com/p/not-everything-is-insider-trading "insider") - A look at the professional investor's information "tech stack"
+5. [Not everything is insider trading](https://avoidboringpeople.substack.com/p/not-everything-is-insider-trading "insider") - A look at the professional investor's information stack

 As always, happy to forward any of these - email me.

+### Favourite links

+1.
+2.
+3.
+4.
+5.

 ## 2.